Support NEH, SD Humanities

 - They lead to improved student literacy and critical thinking

 While our revenue sources include private support from individuals, corporations and foundations and annual funding from endowments, the loss of federal funding from the NEH would hinder us significantly and jeopardize our programming.
+In recent years, the agency has faced threats of reduced funding and outright elimination during federal budget discussions.

 From museums and art galleries to renowned authors, our citizens depend on the NEH and NEA for enlightenment and entertainment.